aptech/docs/docs/CR-isden.rst

 ----------------
 .. function:: isden(x)

-    :param x:
+    :param x: data
     :type x: NxK matrix or N-dimensional array

-    :returns: y (*scalar*), 1 if x contains a denormal, 0 if it does not.
+    :returns: y (*scalar*), 1 if *x* contains a denormal, 0 if it does not.

 Examples
 ----------------
 Sometimes denormals can unnecessarily slow down calculations and it is best to flush them to zero.
-This example tests whether the vector x contains any denormals and thensets any values between 0 and 1e-25 to be equal to 0.
+This example tests whether the vector *x* contains any denormals and then sets any values between 0 and 1e-25 to be equal to 0.

 ::